phubbard/tgn-whisperer/README.md

 1. Download the RSS file (process.py, using Requests)
 2. Parse it for the episode MP3 files (xmltodict)
 4. Call Whisper on each (command line, pass by reference)
-5. Speaker attribution (episode.py, work in progress)
+5. Speaker attribution (attribute.py, preliminary working code using [Claude v3 Haiku](https://www.anthropic.com/news/claude-3-family))
 5. Export text into markdown files (to_markdown.py)
 6. Generate a site with mkdocs
 7. Publish (rsync)